Francisco de Paula León Olea

-Francisco de Paula León Olea (born 1951) is a musician, author, and businessman from Mexico City, Mexico.
-He is also notable for his political involvement in the Mexican transition to democracy.
+Francisco de Paula León Olea (born 1951) is an architect, musician, author, and businessman from Mexico City, Mexico.
+He is also notable for his political involvement in the Mexican transition to democracy, as well as for his visionary architectural projects.

 Early life and education

 Francisco de Paula León Olea was born in Mexico City, Mexico in 1951 to Gabriel León and Martha Olea.
 One of his grandfathers was Teofilo Olea y Leyva, one of The Seven Sages of Mexico.

-He studied sacred music at the seminary of the Holy Catholic Fathers, then studied piano and piano composition at the Escuela Nacional de Música of the Universidad Nacional Autónoma de México.
-He has a master's degree in International Relations from American University, where he is on the board of trustees.
+He studied sacred music at the seminary of the Holy Catholic Fathers, then studied piano and piano composition at the National School of Music of the National Autonomous University of Mexico.
+He has a master’s degree in International Relations from American University, where he is part of the board of trustees.

 Music career

-He studied at Conservatorio Nacional de Música and in 1989, he became the first Mexican composer of Symphonic Requiem, which was inaugurated in 1990 by Symphony Orchestra of the Universidad Autónoma de México.
+He studied at Conservatorio Nacional de Música and in 1989 he became the first Mexican composer of Symphonic Requiem, which was inaugurated in 1990 by the Philarmonic Orchestra of the National Autonomous University of Mexico.
 In 1994, he composed the Fantasy of the Universe, which was performed by the International Music Festival of Morelia México.
-He left his music career after the death of his father.
+He left his music career after the death of his father.In 2023, he premiered his coral symphony Poimandres with the Philarmonic Orchestra of San Luis Potosí, Mexico.

 Politics

-In 2000, de Paula León Olea started the Citizen's Parliament and Republican Action Movement to support the democratic transition of Mexico.
-In 2002, the Republican Action Movement applied to create the Republican party headed by de Paula León Olea, who was the president of the organization.
+In 2000, de Paula León Olea started the Citizen’s Parliament and Republican Action Movement to support the democratic transition of Mexico.
+In 2002, the Republican Action Movement applied to create the Republican Party headed by de Paula León Olea, who was the president of the organization.

 De Paula León Olea also founded an editorial company responsible for publishing the magazine Conciencia Mexicana.
 During Mexico's political transition, the magazine published interviewed political leaders Kofi Annan, Hillary Clinton, and Václav Havel.
 In 1999, the magazine interviewed ex-President Carlos Salinas, who was in exile in Dublin at the time.

 During this time period, De Paula León Olea wrote and published political articles in both Conciencia Mexicana and Mexican newspapers in which he criticized the corruption of the Mexican elite, claimed the right to more than one political party, and asked for peaceful change.